-Eclipses come about due to a tight alignment with Sun, Moon, Earth and the Nodes.
+Eclipses come about every six months due to a tight alignment with Sun, Moon, Earth and the Nodes.
 The Nodes affect us on deep soul levels and are often referred to as the ‘axis of destiny’.

 A Lunar Eclipse happens at a Full Moon (the Moon is eclipsed) and a Solar Eclipse happens at a New Moon (the Sun is eclipsed).
 There are different levels to which the sun or moon can be eclipsed – annular, penumbral, partial, total – all of which affect us, but usually total eclipses are the strongest.

 When two (or three) eclipses happen together within the same four to six week span, it’s called an eclipse season.
-Eclipse seasons happen six months apart.
-So, twice a year (i.e. once every six months), we usually get a couple of eclipses back-to-back.
+Eclipse seasons happen six months apart, so twice a year.

 Crossroads, Endings & Beginnings